Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code.

 This module's tests are live tests, which require you to have an Azure App Configuration instance.
-To run the tests you'll need to run `rush update` and then afterwards run `npm run test`.
+To execute the tests you'll need to run:
+1. `rush update`
+2. `rush build`
+3. `npm run test`.

 View our tests ([index.spec.ts](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/appconfiguration/app-configuration/test/index.spec.ts)) for more details.